OSC/ood-documentation/source/enable-desktops/modify-form-attributes.rst

 .. warning::

-   If you have any :ref:`install-desktops-customize-desktop-app-custom-job-submission` configuration files that use this attribute, care must be taken when handling the attribute as it will always come back as a `Ruby String`_.
+   If you have any :ref:`enable-desktops-custom-job-submission` configuration files that use this attribute, care must be taken when handling the attribute as it will always come back as a `Ruby String`_.

    So if you hard-coded an attribute to the integer ``1`` it will come back as the string ``"1"`` and if you perform any arithmetic operations on this